 No. I will not do that.
 I will decide when to be sad.
 Not you.

 This is the biggest hurdle.
 Overcome this, and you are 90% of the way there to not crying about IEPs.
 Seriously.

 Look above and re-read numbers 2-5.
+Number 2 is kinda close to the first one.
+But you know what?
 You got this.
 You found this blog, so that is a huge step.
-This blog and the accompanying Facebook group (link below) have helped so many moms.
+This blog and the accompanying Facebook group have helped so many moms.
 It’s just a process you have to learn.
 You’ll get there.
 You’ll learn to use language that the district is more likely to respond to.
 You’ll learn to use tools like the PWN to get your paper trail.
 You’ll get support in the Facebook group and realize that you are not alone, and may even form friendships–online and in real life.

 And there will still be sad moments and moments of tears.
 But they’ll be much less frequent, I promise.